Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 * endip - The end IP address for the scan
 * netmask - The network mask for the network being scanned

-2. Now we're ready to run the playbook, this can be done with a simple command of `ansible-playbook IND-Automated-Discovery.yml`
+Step 2: Now we're ready to run the playbook, this can be done with a simple command of `ansible-playbook IND-Automated-Discovery.yml`

-3. Expected output
+Step 3: Expected output

-4. Things we need to do to fully automate later on